Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
 <h2>useNavigate and User Persistence in Local Storage</h2>

--8/9/22 Implemented the useNavigate hook to navigate programmatically to the dashboard after the registration form is submitted.
+-Implemented the useNavigate hook to navigate programmatically to the dashboard after the registration form is submitted.
 </br>